 We handle the wider topic of how biochar works in our full article on biochar.
 In summary, it helps trees by:

-• The carbon adsorbs nutrients acting as a reservoir for plant nutrient.
+• The carbon adsorbs nutrients acting as a reservoir for plant nutrients.

-• The biochar is porous and holds water.
+• The biochar is porous and holds both air and water.

 • The granules do not compress, so it aids irrigation and airflow to the roots.